NcEternal/PACS_Challenge_3/test/README.md

 The script is run from the command line as `./performance_test.sh REPS`.
 The value of `REPS` in the last call of the script is stored inside `cache.dat` so that the `performance_test` executable only gets rebuilt if the new call of the script has a different value of `REPS`.<br>

+`hw.info` contains information regarding my personal hardware, to contextualise the results currently in the `/data/` folder.

 ## Warnings ##